 During live performances Freddie would play a grand piano for this song rather than an electric one, and John would of course play the bass.

 As with the first track on this album (Death On Two Legs, the polar opposite to this song), the only officially released live version of You’re My Best Friend is from Palacio De Deportef in Barcelona on 20th February 1979, on the Live Killers album.
 It’s a very nice version too.
-Other great live versions that can be found online in reasonable quality include:

 A few decades later, during the final show of the first Queen + Adam Lambert tour at Hammersmith Apollo, London on 14 July 2012, there was a very special surprise during Brian’s solo section when he performed the first part of the song in honour of John.
 Naturally the crowd were over the moon and sung their hearts out to it, along with the more traditional Love Of My Life and ’39 that followed.
 It’s a very special moment indeed, as Brian says he’s never done it before, and it doesn’t appear to have been performed since then either, which is a real shame.
 And during the previous nights he had played acoustic versions of The Show Must Go On and Somebody To Love.

-The original track has been used in lots of programmes and films (many of which are listed on Wikipedia), but there have been some interesting covers on TV & radio shows in particular:
+The original track has been used in lots of TV programmes and films (many of which are listed on Wikipedia), but there have been some interesting covers on TV & radio shows in particular:

 - The Once performed a beautiful acoustic version for the South Korean series It’s Okay, That’s Love, available on the Pop OST soundtrack album.
 Youtuber Gavin Taylor has posted a wedding dance that mixes this with Queen’s version very effectively.